 Joseph Sawyer died in May of 1901.
-Anna Sawyer continued to live at 31 Commonwealth until shortly before her death in December of 1905.
+Ann Maria Sawyer continued to live at 31 Commonwealth.
 From about 1903, she was joined by her daughter, Mary (Sawyer) Rogers, the wife of investment broker Franklin B. Rogers.

-On June 1, 1905, 31 Commonwealth was acquired from Charles Henry Dillaway, Ann Maria Sawyer’s brother and guardian, by Marcus Morton Kimball, an attorney, who took title to the property on June 1, 1905.
+On May 4, 1905, 31 Commonwealth was offered for sale at public auction.
+The successful bidder was Marcus Morton Kimball, an attorney, who took title to the property on June 1, 1905.
 He and his wife, Jeanie Lawrence (Perkins) Kimball, lived at 343 Beacon

 On January 7, 1907, Marcus Kimball entered into a party wall agreement with William F. Wharton, Edward A. Bangs, and George E. Cabot, trustees of Metropolitan Associates, who owned Haddon Hall at 282 Berkeley (29 Commonwealth).
 Among its provisions, the agreement specified that the owner of 29 Commonwealth would retain the right to have windows in the party wall “until such time as” 31 Commonwealth or a new building on “said estate shall be carried up to such height as to cover the same.”

 On January 31, 1907, 31 Commonwealth was acquired from Marcus Kimball by Howard Stockton.
 He was a widower and lived there with his unmarried children: Lawrence Mason Stockton, Ethel Stockton, Jane Mason Stockton, and Howard Stockton, Jr. His widowed mother, Mary Ann (Remington/Remmington) Stockton, the widow of Philip Augustus Stockton, lived with them.
 They previously had lived at 390 Beacon.
 He also maintained a home, Cedar Point, in Wareham.

 Howard Stockton was an attorney and also served as an officer or director of various railroad, textile mill, banking, and other companies.
 Among his positions, he was treasurer of the Cocheco Manufacturing Company from 1876 through 1887 and of the Salmon Falls Manufacturing Company from 1880 to 1887, president of the American Bell Telephone Company from 1887 to 1889, and Actuary of the Massachusetts Hospital Life Insurance Company from 1901 until his death in 1932.

 Mary (Reminton) Stockton died in January of 1908.